Get Order prepared

 Anthropology can be defined as the social science that studies the origins and the social relationships of man.
 It traces its origins from natural, humanities and social sciences.
 It basically uses ethnography as its method of study.
-This paper discusses the physical anthropology and.
+This paper discusses the physical anthropology and linguistic anthropology.

 Physical anthropology is also referred to as biological anthropology.
 It comprise of examining man as a biological organism.
 It concentrates on human evolution, growth and development, adaptation and forensics.
 Physical anthropologists are mainly concerned with three things: Human and non human primate evolution, human variation and the biological bases of human behavior.
 Physical anthropology studies past human populations of fossil hominids.
 The branches of physical anthropology are several.
 It studies the reasons why a certain species disappeared or diverged from each other in evolution.
 Particularly it looks at the change that influenced individuals to change in similarity or difference.
 It closely works with paleoanthropology and physical evidence and fossil dating (Jurmain, Kilgore and Trevathan, 2007).